Flotomate/product_docs/source/asset-management/asset-discovery/flotomate-discovery-agent.rst

 1. Download the Agent Application installer on the workstation.

-2. Go to the directory where the Agent.exe file is situated.
+2. Go to the directory where the agent.msi file is situated.

-3. Run Agent.exe as Administrator.
+3. Run agent.msi as Administrator.

 .. _amf-189:
 .. figure:: https://s3-ap-southeast-1.amazonaws.com/flotomate-resources/asset-management/AM-189.png